 HARD ROCK CAFE DISCOUNTS

-We tend to visit Hard Rock Cafes more than we probably should when traveling.
-It’s a place where we know what we’re going to get and sometimes that’s exactly what you want when you’re traveling.
+When traveling, we tend to visit Hard Rock Cafes more than we probably should.
+It’s a place where we know what we’re going to get and sometimes that’s exactly what you want.

-The offers I mentioned above are just the benefits I use on a semi-regular basis.
-When going to write this article, I was shocked at how many things I didn’t know about.
+The offers I mentioned above are ones I use on a semi-regular basis.
+When writing this article, I was shocked at how many things AAA membership provides that I didn’t know about.
 Besides travel-related discounts, they offer insurance, banking, home loans, car purchase programs and other services.
-I also found they have a shopping portal where you can earn AAA Dollars that can be applied to your AAA membership renewal (I’d rather just get cashback, thank you).
+AAA also has a shopping portal where you can earn AAA Dollars that can be applied to your AAA membership renewal (I’d rather just get cashback, thank you).

 If you’re not a AAA member, they do have a referral link (CLICK HERE) where you can get $20 off your renewal (so you’re not saving now but you will save when you renew for next year).
-They’ll also give me a $20 credit on my renewal (We always appreciate if you use our links because that helps us keep the lights on here at YMMV headquarters).
+If you use our link, they’ll also give me a credit on my renewal (We always appreciate it if you use our links because that helps us keep the lights on here at YMMV headquarters).

 If you have an AAA membership, what’s your favorite perk from having the card?
 Let us know.